semaphoreci/docs/docs/use-cases/pushing-docker-images-to-google-container-registry-gcr.md

-# Pushing Docker images to Google Container Registry (GCR)
+# Pushing Docker Images to Google Container Registry (GCR)

 Semaphore includes the `gcloud` command for authenticating to the various Google Container Registry endpoints.
 You'll need to create a